 "I'd heard of lebua of course.
 It's one of those places with plenty of mystique, a little mysterious, and this creates a lot of buzz.
 There's a lot of talent here.
-Head Baker Adrien Detti, and twin chefs Thomas and Mathias Sühring, are true craftsmen.
+Head Baker Adrien Detti, and Chef Ryuki Kawasaki is true craftsmen.
 And what Sam Pang is doing at Breeze is really exciting with his stylized Asian cuisine, which very few people can do".

 lebua is excited about having Glenn on-board, and he is equally delighted to be part of the team: "Life is about evolution", he says, "you either evolve or you go extinct.
 Restaurants are living entities that change and grow over time – I look forward to bringing a fresh perspective to the evolution of our culinary offerings".